kyocum/disdat/README.rst

     $ dsdt switch mycontext

 Now let's add some data.
 Disdat wraps up collections of literals and files into a *bundle*.
 You can make bundles from files, directories, or csv/tsv files.
-We'll add `hello_data.csv <examples/hello_data.csv>`_, which contains different literals and some publicly available files on s3.
+We'll add `hello_data.csv <examples/hello_data.csv>`_.
+First we will just add the csv file as any regular file.

 .. code-block:: console